Content provided by: FlexRadio Tech Support

 - Export your Profiles.
-While SmartSDR for Windows is running, using the Import/Export feature, export your Global Profiles selecting all of the options.
+While SmartSDR for Windows is running, using the Import/Export feature, export your Profiles selecting all of the options.
 For archive purposes, copy the export file that was copied to your desktop to a thumb drive or other external media device.
 You should not need this once you reinstall SmartSDR for Windows, but it is always a "best practice" to have a current backup.

 - Shut down your FLEX-6000 SDR.
 Power off your FLEX-6000 to prevent any conflict when removing programs that may still be connected to it.

 - Unplug the FlexControl if you have one connected to your PC